Tour of the Grand Canyon Begins and Ends in Las Vegas

 What a dramatic amount of scenery wherever you turn.
 A return visit must be on the cards one day…

-Have you done a road trip and/or experienced any of these locations?
+Have you done a tour of the Grand Canyon or any other road trip?
 If so, we would like to know what your thoughts were or anything special you encountered in your quest for good photos.

 We look forward to hearing about them, and thanks for dropping by!